Arizona governor Doug Ducey signs bill to protect minors from destructive medical experimentation

 "Gender-affirming" care?
 Like the Tucson clinic that provides "gender-affirming" care to toddlers?

-It’s clear, within the Alphabet People there is a demographic of rabid “activists,” and they are pedophilic perverts and coming for our children.
+It's clear that within the Alphabet People there is a demographic of rabid "activists," and they are pedophilic perverts coming for our children.